What is ibandronic acid?

 • have a full dental check-up before starting treatment

-• look after your teeth and gums during treatment (ask your dentist for advice)
+• have good oral hygiene by looking after your teeth and gums during treatment – ask your dentist for advice

 • tell your dentist you are taking a bisphosphonate before having any dental treatment.

-Tell your cancer doctor and dentist straight away if at any time you develop:
+Tell your doctor and dentist straight away if you develop:

 • pain